Much has been said about the beauty of Calaguas.

 Waling-Waling’s eight kubol houses have an open-air living room and private bathroom in the ground floor and on the second floor, a spacious sitting room that sleeps six persons for only P6,000 a night for low season and P7,800 during high season.

 Waling-Waling Eco Village, the same company of the Waling-Waling Resort in Boracay.
-Orlando Sacay, the owner and Managing Director of the place shared to us that the name came from his Mother’s fascination to the alpha orchid, Waling-waling.
+Orlando Sacay, the owner and Managing Director of the place shared to us that the name came from his Mother’s fascination with the alpha orchid, Waling-waling.

 “We saw a great potential here in Calaguas, unlike our first resort in Boracay, the untouched beauty of Calaguas is one of the many reasons why tourists would want to come back and experience the place.”
 Orlando shared.